MDMC.trajectory_analysis.observables package

 MDMC.trajectory_analysis.observables.obs module

-Module defining a class for storing, calculating and reading in observables from molecular dynamics trajectories.
+Module defining a class for processing observables from MD trajectories.

 class MDMC.trajectory_analysis.observables.obs.Observable[source]